Where the Andes Meet the Amazon

 One of South America’s best-kept secrets, Bolivia is often overshadowed by its more touristy neighbors like Peru.
 But for those open to straying from the well-trodden path, Bolivia offers some of the most untouched and breathtaking landscapes and richest indigenous cultures in all of South America.

-APRIL 12-15: Next we’ll journey to Lake Titicaca (12,507 ft) and stay three nights on Isla del Sol, a sacred site in Inca mythology, believed to be the birthplace of the sun god, Inti, and the origin of Inca civilization.
+APRIL 12-15: Next we’ll journey to Lake Titicaca (the highest navigable lake in the world, at 12,507 ft) and stay three nights on Isla del Sol, a sacred site in Inca mythology, believed to be the birthplace of the sun god, Inti, and the origin of Inca civilization.
 It’s home to significant Inca ruins like the Temple of the Sun and continues to be a major pilgrimage destination for Incan descendants.
-On Isla del Sol, there are no cars.
-Travel on this incredibly scenic island where it feels like traveling back in time takes place on foot or by donkey along ancient Incan paths.
-In addition to daily yoga and meditation, we’ll hike, see ruins and take a boat ride to visit the smaller Isla de la Luna.

-APRIL 15-19: From Lake Titicaca, we’ll travel back to La Paz for one night and take a short flight the following morning to Rurrenabaque, a small town on the Beni River known as a gateway to the Amazon.
-We’ll travel by boat for a few hours to an eco jungle lodge that’s owned and managed by indigenous families and located within the Madidi National Park, in the heart of the Amazonian rainforest.
-Dedicated to eco-tourism and sustainability, our guides will take us on jungle hikes and boat trips to see the flora and fauna of the jungle and Amazonian pampas, flooded, grassy wetlands on the edge of the Amazon basin.
+APRIL 16-19: After landing in Rurrenabaque, we’ll travel by boat for a few hours to Mashaquipe Ecolodge which is owned and managed by indigenous families and located within the Madidi National Park, in the heart of the Amazonian rainforest.
+Committed to eco-tourism and sustainability, our guides will take us on jungle hikes and boat trips to see the flora and fauna of the jungle and Amazonian pampas, flooded, grassy wetlands on the edge of the Amazon basin.
 The pampas, distinct from the park’s dense jungle, offers easier wildlife viewing (pink river dolphins, capybaras, caimans, monkeys, toucans, macaws, parrots and occasionally anacondas, jaguars, spectacled bears, giant river otters, etc.) due to its open landscape.
+The accommodations here will be more rustic than our others, but each cabin will be clean and comfortable with a modest touch of elegance and private bathroom, hot shower, mosquito net, towels, biodegradable soap, beside table, etc.

 Mashaquipe Ecolodge - Madidi National Park

-Double-Occupancy: $4950/person (10 nights)
+Double-Occupancy: $5995/person (10 nights)

-Single-Occupancy: $5975/person (10 nights)
+Single-Occupancy: $6995/person (10 nights)

 Included: Accommodations; all meals; daily yoga, meditation and other sessions with Christy; retreat transfers, excluding flights